 Verified citizens of Open Constitution gain access to the "citizen", generally full rights to different communication channels of the Foundation.

 Once, an account is created, subscribed member posts on both private and public forums of the Foundation's community.

-- 1.Data attributable to Foundation's Public facing records on its public forums.
+- 1.Data attributable to the Foundation's public-facing records on its public forums.

-- 2.Data attributable to Foundation's ongoing project discussion and thus attributable to Foundation's public facing records in a documentation release.
+- 2.Data attributable to the Foundation's ongoing project discussion and thus attributable to the Foundation's public-facing records in a documentation release.

 - 4.Explicit Personal Expression of a Member of the Foundation's community.